In this mini-course, I’m going to share with you the most important lessons from manually creating 4000+ flashcards…

 Before we continue, though, I want you to know that this course is NOT for everybody.

-First off, I made this for students who:
+I made this for people who:

 What you’ll learn will be incredibly hard to swallow.
+I guarantee it.

 Now let’s get started with a big picture view of everything.